Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/hai/text-assist.md

     * Professional
     * Friendly
     * Technical
-* Improve Text - Correct spelling, grammar, and improve readability/clarity.
+* Improve Text - Correct spelling, and grammar, and improve readability/clarity.
 * Shorten Text - Remove unnecessary words.
 * Listify - Restructure the content in the box in list form rather than blocks of text.